buennerbernd/fhem/KLF200/2.0/README.md

 * Simple controls like up, down and stop
 * Activate scenes
 * Get feedback from devices like position and success/error messages even if controlled by other remotes
-* Set the velocity, if supported by device
+* Set the velocity (fast, silent) if supported by device
 * Set and read limitations
 * Evaluate the rain sensor of Velux window openers